 And now, to throw another spanner in the works, don’t forget that Squarespace isn’t the only website builder out there.
-There is a range of other even more beginner-friendly providers such as Weebly or Wix!
-You can compare them to Squarespace here.
+There is a range of other even more beginner-friendly providers such as Wix, but also others such as Webflow that are more appealing to designers.

 21 Jun 2021: General update